Diversity and Inclusion at MUTU

 Diversity and inclusion in our brand and community

 Ensuring that all feel welcome in our global MUTU family is at the heart of everything we do.
-We are intentionally inclusive and diverse in all our content.
-We recognize that the health and wellness space lacks representation and diversity, and have been committed to actively addressing this.
+We are intentionally inclusive in our content and on our team.
+We recognize that the health and wellness space lacks representation and diversity, and are committed to actively addressing this.

 MUTU is for everyone who needs it.
 We welcome and support LGBTQ+ parents to feel safe within our community, and maintain a safe space where prejudice or discrimination based on any value, belief or choice are not tolerated.

 Team MUTU culture is collaborative, respectful and empowering.
 Everyone is valued and takes responsibility and accountability for their role.

 We are a female-owned company, committed to creating an inclusive workplace.
 We operate a fully flexible working and family-friendly working culture.
 We accommodate the needs of parents, carers and people living with disability or health challenges to ensure healthy work-life balance, happiness and mental health.

 We are committed to equality and representation on our team, and proactively seek to work with BIPOC-owned and led businesses in all areas of our business.

 At MUTU System we are anti-racist.
 To us this means we want to take sustained intentional action to combat racism.
 We actively support and promote BIPOC-led organizations and Influencers working for racial equality and in support of #BlackLivesMatter